 When is the best time to be able to fully enjoy Lima?

-The best time to visit Lima Peru, is in summer which is between December and March.
+The best time to visit Lima Peru is in summer which is between December and March.
 During this time you will encounter lots of sunshine and nice temperatures.
-While in places like Cusco and surroundings summer means rainy season it does not get wet in Lima at all.
-Perfect to go on family vacation and enjoy Limas attractions.
+While in places like Cusco and surroundings summer means rain, it does not get wet in Lima at all.
+Perfect to go on a family vacation and enjoy Lima’s attractions.
 Whether you want to relax or just do some cultural sightseeing, there is something for everyone.

 What does Lima offer?